-The ability of a recipient to apply to Court to set aside a notice is, in our view, a sufficient safeguard however adverse costs orders should be limited as liquidators are often operating in an information vacuum.
+It is our view that the ability of a recipient to apply to Court to set aside a notice is a sufficient safeguard.

 16. If such a provision were to be introduced, should any of the existing voidable transaction provisions be amended or repealed?